 To delete a single (logical or component) file, click the red “x” in the top left corner of a file box.
 To delete all files, click on «Delete all files».
 Deleted files cannot be recovered.

-Attachment files uploaded in the Files sections of your data set can be referenced in your GML data sets.
-To reference an attachment file, edit your GML file to include a link to your attachment in an attribute that requires a string value:
+Attachment files uploaded manually in the Files sections of your data set can be referenced in your GML data sets.
+To reference an attachment file, you must edit your GML file to include placeholder values for your attachment.
+The place holder value must be entered in an attribute that requires a string value, and must follow this pattern:

 The expression in the GML is transformed into a publicly available link to the uploaded attachment file.
-The links to the attachment files can be seen in the Feature Explorer Tool, which enables you to view the attributes of complex GML files.
+The links to attachment files and external URLs can be viewed in the Feature Explorer Tool, which enables you to explore the attributes of complex GML files.

 The system automatically associates the contents of each file to one of the theme’s feature types.
 For XML files, this process is deterministic and safe, for other file types which don’t have qualified namespaces and consistently defined attribute names, we use a heuristic to identify the best match.
 In some cases, this best match will still be incorrect.
 You can thus manually associate the contents of a file with a feature type: